 1780 Resolution on Public Lands

 As the individual states wrestled with ratifying the Articles of Confederation, the Second Continental Congress adopted the “Resolution on Public Lands” on October 10, 1780.
 The resolution called upon existing states to cede their claims to western lands to the United States.
 By that time, twelve of the states had ratified the Articles of Confederation, but the document required unanimous consent to become law.
 The lone holdout, Maryland, did not ratify until March 1, 1781, after Virginia became the last state to relinquish its claims on lands north and west of the Ohio River.
-Following Maryland’s ratification, the Confederation Congress held dominion over the western lands pending the outcome of the War for Independence.
+Following Maryland’s ratification, the new Confederation Congress, which succeeded the Second Continental Congress, controlled the western lands pending the outcome of the War for Independence.

 On October 19, 1781, British Lieutenant-General Charles Cornwallis surrendered his command to George Washington and the Continental Army at Yorktown, Virginia.
-Washington’s victory brought a successful end to major hostilities in the Revolutionary War.
+Washington’s victory at the Battle of Yorktown brought a successful end to major hostilities in the Revolutionary War.
 Following months of negotiations in Paris, representatives from the United States and Great Britain drafted a treaty officially ending the war on November 30, 1782.
 Signed by dignitaries from both countries on September 3, 1783, the Treaty of Paris formally recognized American independence.

 Besides officially ending the Revolutionary War and acknowledging the independence of the United States, the Treaty of Paris also ceded all the land east of the Mississippi River, north of Florida, and south of Canada to the United States (excluding the City of New Orleans).
 The Confederation Congress now faced the formidable task of governing the newly acquired lands.